BernStrom/vibez/README.md

 - File uploading and editing through a 'Manage' section made available to verified logged-in users.
 - Commenting on any user uploaded music, made available to only verified logged-in users.
 - Built as a Progressive Web Application **(PWA)** that enhances overall user experience on both desktop and mobile devices.

+Note: **The site also contains a language localization feature (English - French).
+However, this feature is not fully implemented across the entire application as this was only meant to be experimental.
+To view this feature, simply click on the language button at the top right corner of the homepage and the main heading on the page will be converted.
+Localization was implemented with the Vue.js internationalization plugin, [Vue I18n](https://kazupon.github.io/vue-i18n/ "Vue I18n").**

 ## :memo: License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)